 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-The stress of difficult times, like this current COVID-19 pandemic, can take a big toll on health and well being, making it important to keep the good energy circulating… Don’t worry, there’s no need to spend hours in a gym, or hundreds of dollars at a health food store.
+The stress of difficult times – like a world-wide pandemic- can take a big toll on health and well being, making it important to keep the good energy circulating… Don’t worry, there’s no need to spend hours working out, or hundreds of dollars at a health food store.
 Raising your vibrational energy and being healthy is about all the little things you do each day to care for your body, mind and spirit.
 Even if you have only five minutes, you can start making a positive difference right now.

 Here are just a few of the ways you can get started: